 Key Components of Schwartz’s Technical Analysis

-- Chart Patterns: He identifies patterns such as head and shoulders, double tops/bottoms, and triangles to predict future price movements.
+- Chart Patterns: Structural setups.
+He trades the math behind head and shoulders, double tops/bottoms, and consolidation triangles.

 2. Risk Management: Limiting Losses and Preserving Capital